Harinlen/VGA-Driver/Readme.md

 ## Compile

-There is a `make.bat` which is design to compile the whole project with one command line under Windows.

-If some one likes to pull a request for makefile under UNIX, I will appreciate.

-Clone the whole repository to your local disk, and then open `cmd` and `cd` to the project folder.
+Clone the whole repository to your local disk, and then open `cmd` or terminal and `cd` to the project folder.
 Type

 	make